v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 11. Under **Encryption certificates** next to **Certificate profile type**, choose one of the following:
     - **PKCS imported certificates** – Delivers any encryption certificates that have been imported to Endpoint Manager by the administrator across any device a user enrolls Endpoint Manager will automatically pick the imported certificate or certificates that support encryption to deliver to the device that correspond to the enrolled user.
     - **Derived credentials** – Uses a certificate that is already on the device that can be used for signing.
 The certificate must be retrieved on the device using the derived credentials flows in Intune.
-12. Next to **End-user notifications**, choose notify end-users by selecting **Company Portal** or **Email** to retrieve S/MIME certificates for Outlook.
+12. Next to **End-user notifications**, choose notify end-users by selecting **Company Portal** or **Email** to retrieve S/MIME certificates for Outlook for iOS.

     On iOS, users must use the Company Portal app to retrieve their S/MIME certificates.
 Endpoint Manager will inform the user that they need to launch the Company Portal to retrieve their S/MIME certificates via the Notifications section of Company Portal, a push notification, and/or an email.
 Clicking one of the notifications will take the user to a landing page that informs them of progress retrieving the certificates.
-Once the certificates are retrieved, the user can use S/MIME from within Microsoft Outlook to sign and encrypt email.
+Once the certificates are retrieved, the user can use S/MIME from within Microsoft Outlook for iOS to sign and encrypt email.

     The end-user notifications include the following:
        - **Company Portal** – If selected, users will receive a push notification on their device, which will take them to the landing page in Company Portal where S/MIME certificates will be retrieved.